Overall Policies

 - Informationabout the Author

-Author(s)’ name should be placed on the title page of the final paper right after the title on the left corner and the institution’s name along with further details should be placed in the footnote specified with the symbol (*).
-Please indicate the corresponding author in case the paper has multiple authors, as well as one article, which cannot be written by more than two authors.
+Author(s)’ name should be placed on the title page of the final paper right below the title and on the left side of the abstract the institution’s name along with further details should be written in the specified place with the symbol (*).
+Please indicate the corresponding author in case the paper has multiple authors.
 A separate page containing the full name of Author(s), Email Address, affiliated Institute, Postal address, and phone number(s) should also be submitted along with the article.

 - Abstract